NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

     ++init_from_nemo_model=${PRETRAINED_MODEL} \

-As the SSL model we use `ssl_en_conformer_large <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/ssl_en_conformer_large>`_ which is trained using LibriLight corpus (~56k hrs of unlabeled English speech).
+As the SSL model, we use `ssl_en_conformer_large <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/ssl_en_conformer_large>`_ which is trained using LibriLight corpus (~56k hrs of unlabeled English speech).
-All models for finetuing are available on `Nvidia Hugging Face <https://huggingface.co/nvidia>`_ or `NGC <https://catalog.ngc.nvidia.com/models>`_ repo.
+All models for finetuning are available on `Nvidia Hugging Face <https://huggingface.co/nvidia>`_ or `NGC <https://catalog.ngc.nvidia.com/models>`_ repo.

-In the following table you can see all results for training from scratch and finetuning for Conformer-CTC-large model.
+The following table shows all results for training from scratch and finetuning for the Conformer-CTC-large model.

 +----------------------------------+----------+------------+-------------+
 | Training mode                    | BPE size | DEV, WER % | TEST, WER % |